Continental Resources

-It is ranked 818th on the Fortune 500.

 History

 In 1967, Harold Hamm founded Shelly Dean Oil Co., Continental's predecessor.

 In 1990, the company was renamed Continental Resources.

 In 1995, the company discovered what was later described as the Cedar Hills Field in North Dakota, the 7th largest onshore field in the lower 48 United States ranked by liquid proved reserves, and was the first to develop it exclusively through precision horizontal drilling.

 In 2003, the company drilled its first wells in the Bakken formation.

 In 2004, the company completed the Robert Heuer 1-17R in Divide County, the 1st commercially successful well in the North Dakota Bakken to be both horizontally drilled and completed using hydraulic fracturing.

 In 2007, the company became a public company via an initial public offering in which Harold Hamm sold approximately $300 million worth of his shares.

 In 2008, the company was the first to complete a horizontal well in the Three Forks zone.

 In 2010, Continental introduced the ECO-Pad® drilling technique, which involves drilling 4 wells from 1 pad.
 This reduced the cost of drilling and increased production output.

 In 2012, the company moved its headquarters from Enid, Oklahoma to Oklahoma City.

 In 2016, the company sold assets in North Dakota and Montana for $222 million.

 In 2017, the company sold 26,000 acres in the Arkoma Basin for $68 million.

 In 2021, the company acquired 92,000 net leasehold acres and 50,000 net royalty acres in the Permian Basin from Pioneer Natural Resources for $3.25 billion.

+In November 2022, the company was acquired by affiliates of Harold Hamm for $4.3 billion in cash.